WPTravelteam/wp-travel/readme.txt

 * Overview content not being displayed for v3 trips.
 * Fixed Gallery images not being saved on new trip.
 * Fixed Booking tab switch to Dashboard tab when click booking detail page.
+* Fixed Blocks Plugin not working in windows.

 = 5.0.7 =
 Release Date: 27th December, 2021